s-c-p/c-pl-a/week-1/VL6-Functions Formally.md

 Semantics:
 	Type Checking:
-		End result of function binding is to extend the static environment such that `fn_name` gets the following type
+		End result of function binding is extension of the enclosing static environment such that `fn_name` gets associated with the following type
 		`(t1 * t2 * t3 ... * tn) -> t`
 		IFF
-			lang can type-check (figure out / conclude / infer) `expr`'s end result to be of type `t` in a static environment containing
+			lang can type-check (figure out / conclude / infer) `expr`'s end result to be of type `t` in the static environment created for function binding, containing
 			* enclosing static env (i.e. earlier bindings)
 			* info about type of each argument (available in `fn_name (x1 : t1, x2 : t2... xn : tn)`)